chfrank-cgn/chfrank-cgn.github.io/openstack.md

 ## Cloud Provider

-To enable the OpenStack cloud provider, choose the "Custom" option during cluster creation for the cloud provider in the Rancher GUI and then add the following information into the cluster configuration (Edit YAML) as an example - substitute actual values as needed:
+To enable the OpenStack cloud provider, choose the "Custom" option during cluster creation for the cloud provider in the Rancher GUI and then add the following information into the cluster configuration (through Edit YAML) as an example - substitute actual values as needed:

 ```
 rancher_kubernetes_engine_config: